3scale/apisonator/README.md

 This is our basic integration flow:

+1. Fork the project.
-1. Create a topic branch and add your changes there.
+2. Create a topic branch and add your changes there.
-2. Create a Pull Request.
+3. Create a Pull Request.
 To accept a PR, we require:
-  1. Build in jenkins should be green.
+  1. The test suite should be green, both in the PR code and when merged.
-  2. Team should review and approve it.
+  2. The core team or other contributors should review it.
-  3. Test the branch in preview environment.
-It should work correctly.
+  3. Someone in the core team should approve it.
-3. Merge to master.
+4. Merge to master.
-4. Deploy to production.

-Our preferred way to proceed is merge & deploy, only one feature/fix per deploy.
-This way has a lot of benefits for us.
-But, there are no unbreakable rules, so if you have a good reason to deploy multiple things, go ahead.

-### Deploy in preview

-1. Update the version with ".pre" suffix.
-  1. Modify `lib/3scale/backend/version.rb`.
-  2. Execute `bundle install`.
-  3. GIT commit is not needed.
-This version is something provisional and it can be done locally.
-2. Package the project as a gem and upload it to our private gem server.
-You can do it executing: `script/release`
-3. Follow the steps described in deploy project.
-4. Probably you want to see how it works with traffic replayed form production.
-5. Check the Grafana pretty graphs to make sure all keeps working.

-### Deploy in production

-1. Update the version.
-  1. Modify `lib/3scale/backend/version.rb`.
-  2. Execute `bundle install`.
-  3. Git commit and push.
-2. Package the project as a gem and upload it to our private gem server.
-You can do it executing: `script/release`
-3. Follow the steps described in deploy project.
-4. Check the Grafana pretty graphs to make sure all keeps working.

-__Note:__ As you can see, here we have a process that we can automatize.
-This note is an invitation for bold developers.
+We keep stable branches receiving bug and security fixes for long term releases.